TungPhamDuy/daily-learning-log/README.md

 # daily-learning-log

 #### 23/10/2024
+- Getting transfer task for DE of UPH
 - Getting training on Tagetik workflow for fix mismatch number
 - Starting Tagetik
 - Reviewing documents for Tagetik